department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 We’ll deposit your reimbursement through electronic funds transfer (EFT), unless we've made other payment arrangements with you. <br>

-### For ambulance claims
+### How do I get reimbursed for travel by ambulance?

 We have a special system to handle your ambulance claims.
-It’s called the fee-based claims system, or FBCS.
+It’s called the fee-based claims system, and it helps us process your claims quickly so we can send your reimbursement faster.
 For more information, please email us at <a href="mailto:VHABeneficiaryTravelQuestions@va.gov">VHABeneficiaryTravelQuestions@va.gov</a>.

 ------